ML-std/basic-configuration-project/README.md

 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 - Rather then focusing the frontend files, this project focuses configurations for CI/CD pipeline
-- This project needs `Docker` installer to be useful.
+- This project needs `Docker` installed to be useful.

 ## Available Scripts